arnavgautam/TreeHacks2015/HOLs/HOL-GettingStartedWindowsAzureStorage/HOL.md

 	}
 	````

-	This method gets a reference to the application's queue and generates a SAS token that has permissions to process, read, add, and update messages.
+	> **Note:** This method gets a reference to the application's queue and generates a SAS token that has permissions to process, read, add, and update messages.

-1. Now update the **Run** method by replacing its body with the following code.
+1. Now replace the **Run** method with the following code.

-	(Code Snippet - _GettingStartedWindowsAzureStorage_ - _Ex4-RunMethodUpdate_)
+	(Code Snippet - _GettingStartedWindowsAzureStorage_ - _Ex4-WorkerroleRun_)

 	````C#
 	public override void Run()